 In February 2016, the FASB issued ASU 2016-02 ("ASU 2016-02"), Leases, which specifies the accounting for leases.
 For operating leases, ASU 2016-02 requires a lessee to recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments, in its balance sheet.
 The standard also requires a lessee to recognize a single lease cost, calculated so that the cost of the lease is allocated over the lease term, on a generally straight-line basis.
-ASU 2016-02 is effective for the Group for annual reporting periods beginning January 1, 2020 and interim periods within annual periods beginning January 1, 2021.
+Per ASU 2019-10 ("ASU 2019-10"), Financial Instruments-Credit losses (Topic 326), Derivatives, and Hedging (Topic 815), and Leases (Topic 842) - effective dates, ASU 2016-02 is effective for the Group for annual reporting periods beginning January 1, 2021 and interim periods beginning January 1, 2022.
 Early adoption is permitted.
 The Group does not plan to early adopt ASU 2016-02 and is currently evaluating the impact of adopting the standard on its consolidated financial statements.

-In June 2016, the FASB issued ASU 2016-13 ("ASU 2016-13"), Financial Instruments-Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments.
+In June 2016, the FASB issued ASU 2016-13 ("ASU 2016-13"), Financial Instruments - Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments.
 ASU 2016-13 changes the impairment model for most financial assets and certain other instruments.
 The standard will replace the "incurred loss" approach with an "expected loss" model for instruments measured at amortized cost.
 For available-for-sale debt securities, entities will be required to record allowances rather than reduce the carrying amount, as they do today under the other-than-temporary impairment model.
-The standard is effective for the Group for annual reporting periods beginning January 1, 2021, and interim periods within fiscal years beginning January 1, 2022.
-All entities may adopt the amendments in this Update earlier as of the fiscal years beginning after January 1, 2019, including interim periods within those fiscal years.
+Per ASU 2019-10, ASU 2016-13 is effective for the Group for annual reporting periods beginning January 1, 2023, and interim periods within that year.
+Early adoption is permitted.
 The Group does not plan to early adopt ASU 2016-13 and is evaluating the effect that this guidance will have on its consolidated financial statements.